yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA/chapter_05.md

 The use of "while" should be "with."
 For example, with passive voice removed:

-> Puppet can run as a non-root user on UNIX-based systems with external facts stored in `~/.facter/facts.d/`.
+> Running Puppet as a non-root user on UNIX-based systems is possible with external facts stored in `~/.facter/facts.d/`.

 ---

-The YAML-formatted external facts example does not pass `yamllint` due to too many spaces before and, in the case of `Application`, after the colons.
+The YAML-formatted external facts example does not pass `yamllint` due to too many spaces before and--in the case of `Application`--after the colons.
 It should be formatted:

 ```yaml
 ---